lnicolus/nordic-hub-example/readme.md

 _None of the image resources used in this project are my own.
 This site is non-profit and its sole purpose is academic and for showing coding-skills to teachers and potential employers.
 They belong to their authors.
 Appropiate links under or appropiately near each copyrighted image._

 ### What was used making this site⌨️
-_Besides the obvious (HTML, CSS), Boostrap elements have been included, the wonderful SASS was used extensively, however, the main ingredient / method has been ❤️ for norse, as the author itself is a fan!
+_Besides the obvious (HTML, CSS), Boostrap elements have been included, the wonderful SASS was used extensively, along with Node.js technology, however, the main ingredient / method has been ❤️ for norse, as the author itself is a fan!
 The page was mapped, and also tested using GTMetrix and Google Insights_

 ## The author and his teachers ✒️